Scope of this article:

 ISO 32000

-To get more specific, the structural standard checks against ISO 32000, which is the unofficial guide to making a PDF.
+To get a bit more specific, the structural standard checks against ISO 32000, which is the official guide to making a PDF.
 ISO 32000 addresses some accessibility functionality, but its primary purpose is to ensure correct PDF construction.
-ISO 32000 offers guidelines for software developers and content authors.
-It checks document components like links, forms, graphics, and the literal encoding of the PDF.
+ISO 32000 offers guidelines for software developers.
+It relates to document components like the construction of links, forms, graphics, and the literal encoding of the PDF.

 Accessibility standards